CGS students share true emotions towards annual Diversity Summit

 By Kenya Sei ‘20

-Li Lambert is another senior at CGS who has attended all three Diversity Summits of his high school career.
+One senior that was interviewed was Li Lambert who has attended all three Diversity Summits of his high school career.

 Lambert shared his initial impressions about the Diversity Summit.